 \subsection{Need for Technology Solutions}

 It is imperative that systems are put in place to coordinate and monitor the distribution and administration of COVID-19 vaccines.
 Vaccine distribution must be coordinated across a variety of private and public sectors including governments, manufacturers, and transport agencies.
 Constant tracking and monitoring of where vaccine shipments are currently located both in space and in the distribution pipeline must be achieved through a comprehensive, uniform digital framework.
 Furthermore, systems must be put in place to identify errors in vaccine storage.
 Additionally, steps must be taken to ensure equitable distribution of vaccines.
-Ideally this will be achieved using a transparent methodology that enables the public to directly observe that there are no unintended biases in vaccine distribution.
-Simple technology such as the barcoding of individual vaccines can help address problems that may arise along the vaccine supply chain and may be useful in monitoring lon-term safety and effectiveness.
-Finally, a privacy-focused approach to vaccination and patient follow-up must be implemented to evaluate the efficacy of the various vaccines and to gather information about vaccination rates and follow-up second-dose adherence.
-This record-keeping system will also be crucial in understanding the long-term effectiveness and side effects of vaccines in diverse population groups.
+Ideally, this will be achieved using a transparent methodology that enables the public to directly observe that there are no unintended biases in vaccine distribution.
+Finally, a privacy-focused approach to vaccination and patient follow-up must be implemented to observe the efficacy of vaccination and to develop understandings of vaccination rates and follow-up vaccination adherence.
+This record-keeping system will also be crucial in understanding the long-term efficacy and effects of vaccines in diverse populations.

-It is also important to note that poorer nations suffer more acutely from many of the challenges outlined in vaccine distribution and administration, underscoring the importance for the deployable digital solutions described above.
+It is also important to note that poorer nations suffer more acutely from many of the challenges outlined in vaccine distribution and administration, indicating the great importance of the deployable digital solutions outlined above.